Children with disabilities

 Support for children with disabilities is available from a range of services:

-Information relating to the following areas can be found in the Bury Directory below:
+Information relating to the following areas can be found in the Bury Directory and the link below:

 - Short breaks and read more information on this short breaks page